SoK: A Framework for Unifying At-Risk User Research: Implications and Future Directions

-The \spasadj community would benefit from research about all at-risk populations and factors---this includes expanding knowledge about those that have already been studied and creating new knowledge about those that have not.
+\paragraph{Identify the \textit{who} and the \textit{what}} The \spasadj community would benefit from research about all at-risk populations and factors---this includes expanding knowledge about those that have already been studied and creating new knowledge about those that have not.
 In this complex and nuanced space, even after several papers have reported on a population, researchers may still have much to learn about the populations' \spasadj needs.
-This is especially true when considering sub-populations that experience combinations of risk factors in different ways than larger populations they are part of.

-Nonetheless, our meta-analysis makes clear that certain \groups have received particularly limited attention, at least recently and within the \spasadj community.
-We observed a general tendency to study participants from Western cultures, especially the U.S. This could mean, for example, there is more to learn about risks due to \cf{social expectations and norms} from other regions and cultures.
-We generally advocate for more research involving at-risk participants that represent the world.
-We also saw multiple studies exploring populations that experienced \cf{oppression or stigmatization}, focusing on a fairly narrow set of risk experiences (i.e., some populations' only black circle (\fullcirc) in \autoref{tab:populations_to_factors} was for the \cf{oppression or stigmatization} factor); future work could expand our understanding of \spasadj risks for these populations.
+Nonetheless, our meta-analysis makes clear that certain \groups and risk factors have received particularly limited attention, at least recently and within the \spasadj community.
+We observed a general tendency to study participants from Western cultures, especially the U.S. \postsubmission{Studying people from other regions and cultures could shed light on new risks related to \cf{\socialnorms}, un- or understudied interactions among risk factors, or even new risk factors.} We advocate for more research involving \postsubmission{geographically and culturally diverse at-risk participants, conducted by researchers who} represent the world.

+We also saw multiple studies exploring populations that experienced \cf{\marginalization}, focusing on a fairly narrow set of risk experiences (i.e., some populations' only black circle (\fullcirc) in \autoref{tab:populations_to_factors} was for the \cf{\marginalization} factor); future work could expand our understanding of \spasadj risks for these populations.
 Other groups often referenced as at-risk in popular media (e.g., real estate agents who have \cf{access to sensitive resources}~\cite{fbi-real-estate}; celebrities who face \spasadj risks due to \cf{prominence} and parasocial relationships~\cite{celebrity-parasocial}) have not been studied in the research venues we analyzed.
 New or additional foundational research may be needed to inform the \spasadj community about these populations' experiences and needs.

-Our framework and associated meta-analysis can also help illuminate understudied risk factors.
-Our review identified knowledge gaps for risk factors like \cf{access to a sensitive resource} and \cf{prominence}.
-Our framework also highlights how risk factors often combine, suggesting researchers should investigate populations and situations where risk factors are likely to intersect, or to seek out opportunities to study risk factors whose combinations are not yet well understood.